uniquelyparticular/sync-stripe-to-moltin/README.md

 # @particular./sync-stripe-to-moltin

-> Update order payment status when refunded in Stripe
+> Update Moltin order payment status when refunded in Stripe

 Asynchronous microservice that is triggered by [Stripe](https://stripe.com) webhooks to update Order data inside of [moltin](https://moltin.com).